Working Draft · 2026

 Research and analysis by Chris Viall

-A college choice is a forty-year decision, not a four-year one.
-The recruiting process — the way most families experience it — treats it like the opposite.
+A college commitment is a forty-year decision.
+The recruiting process — the way most families experience it — treats it like a four-year one.

 The structure is familiar.
-Division I first, then D2, then D3.
-Prestige downward by tier.
-Within that structure, “a good outcome” is usually defined by how high up the ladder a player can pin a jersey, and how recognizable the name is when relatives ask.
+Division I is considered the most prestigious, followed by Divisions II and III.
+Within that structure, “a good outcome” is defined by how high up the ladder a player lands.
 That’s the market most families inherit.
 On the evidence, it is a mispriced one.

-The schools where serious academics, genuine baseball development, and durable alumni outcomes all line up are not where the prestige economy tells you to look.
-They are heavily concentrated in Division III, with a strong group of high-academic Division I programs operating right alongside them.
-This report sets out to map that — calmly, with numbers — and to argue that the most undervalued asset in college baseball is hiding in plain sight: not lower on the ladder, but off to the side of where families are trained to look.
+The schools where serious academics, genuine baseball development, and durable alumni outcomes line up are not where this structure tells you to look.
+We believe the most undervalued asset in college baseball is hiding in plain sight: not lower on the ladder, but off to the side.

 The Map

 Of those 85 schools, fifty — nearly six in ten — are Division III.
-Thirty-one are Division I. Three are Division II and one is NAIA.
-The center of gravity for high-academic baseball is wider than the conversation around recruiting assumes: a deep Division III core, with a strong group of academic Division I programs alongside it.
+Thirty-one are Division I, three are Division II, and one is NAIA.
+The center of gravity for high-academic baseball is wider than the recruiting conversation assumes: the core is deeply rooted in Division III, with a strong group of academic Division I programs alongside it.

 50